MoralisWeb3/streams-beta/README.md

     chains: ['0x1'] // list of blockchains to monitor
     description: 'monitor Bobs wallet', // your description
     network: 'evm',
-    tag: 'test', // give it a tag
+    tag: 'bob', // give it a tag
     type: 'wallet' // can be wallet or contract,
     webhookUrl: 'https://YOUR_WEBHOOK_URL' // webhook url to receive events, }